Yadnesh-Ranshevare/DSA/Graph/Readme.md

     - first neighbor of node `3` is `2`
     - as `vis[2]` = `true` -> we have visited node `2` in the past
     - according to recursion stack approach if we are reaching to any node we have visited in our past will cause cycle to form
-    - therefor here using visited array we get final answer as `cycle present` even though our graph is `non-cyclic`
+    - therefor as visited array says we have already visited node `2` in past we get final answer as `cycle present` even though our graph is `non-cyclic`

 **Example using `recursion stack:`**